Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 Price groups are used to classify different prices that apply to customers to whom the same pricing criteria are applied, for example members or business partners.

-### Create the POS price group attributes
+### Create attributes for the POS price group

-Define the POS price group attribute that is assigned to the customer master data later and in which the price group of the customer is stored.
+Define the attribute that is assigned to the customer master data later and in which the price group of the customer is stored.
 Assign this attribute to the customer master data attribute set.
-In addition, define the POS price attribute, with which you can define the price valid for this price group later.
+In addition, define the attribute that contains the POS price group.
 Assign this attribute to the related store-specific attribute set.

 #### Prerequisites